 Think of 24 karat (24K) gold as nature’s gold, untouched and pure with no other metals.
 While 18 karat (18K) gold is 75% of that pristine gold, blended with 25% of other fine metals.
 There’s also 14 karat (14K) gold, which contains 58.3% gold and 41.7% other alloys.
 Lastly, 10 karat (10K) gold, is often considered to be the least pure gold on the market for ‘gold jewelry’.
 Gold accounts for 41.7% of its composition, while other metals make up 58.3%.

 At JamesAllen.com, we believe in precision and authenticity.
-While these percentages do vary slightly, it’s important to remember that this may be the case as jewelers perfect their craft finding the perfectly toned metal that works best for them.
+While these percentages vary slightly, it’s important to remember that this may be the case as jewelers perfect their craft, finding the perfectly toned metal that works best for them.
 However, any gold jewelry labeled with a specific karat will closely align with the standards set by the millesimal fineness chart.

 Karat (K): A unit of measurement used to express the purity of gold in an alloy.
 Pure gold is 24 karats, while alloys are represented as fractions of 24.